 What is a ‘Learning and Library Hub’?

-This exciting new community space in the CBD will be a place that brings together library facilities and other new services to meet the needs of both the community and South West TAFE students and staff, in new and refurbished buildings at the TAFE’s Warrnambool Campus.
+This unique and exciting new community space in the CBD will be a place that brings together library and learning facilities to meet the needs of both the community and South West TAFE students and staff, in new and refurbished buildings at the TAFE’s Warrnambool Campus.

-The hub will house our new community library, along with the latest technology, resource materials and shared spaces to expand and improve educational facilities and provide better access for residents, visitors and South West TAFE students and staff.
+The hub will house our new community library, along with the latest technology, resource materials and a range of shared community, event, study and reference spaces to expand and improve our current facilities and provide better access for residents, visitors and South West TAFE students and staff.

 Where will the new Leaning and Library Hub be located?

-The hub will be located centrally on South West TAFE’s Warrnambool campus (see image above).
+The hub will be located centrally on South West TAFE’s Warrnambool campus and have easy access points from both Gilles Street and Kepler Street.

 When will the new facilities be opened?